ByteJunkies-co-uk/Metsubushi/README.md

 We're using the [Go-donut package](https://github.com/Binject/go-donut/) by Binject.
 Credit to those guys - Dan Borges and Symbol Crash were both helpful while I have been developing this project.
 For anyone interested in this type of tooling it's worth checking the Binject github repo's, and taking a look at Dan's book: [Adversarial Tradecraft in Cybersecurity](https://www.packtpub.com/product/adversarial-tradecraft-in-cybersecurity/9781801076203).

-I have recently added the ability to obfuscate the generated implant binary with the Garble Golang obfuscator.
+I have recently added the ability to obfuscate the generated implant binary with the Garble Golang obfuscator and spoof code signing with Limelighter.
 See requirements below.

+**OPSEC NOTE: When using code signing avoid using microsoft domains as Defender has a habit of sniffing those out.
+Credit to @AffineSec for pointing it out.**

 ---
 ### Installation